CreatorAIPlaybook/TaxShieldPro/replit.md

 ### Configuration
 The app is configured for Vercel deployment with:
-- `vercel.json` - Deployment configuration
+- `vercel.json` - Deployment configuration with rewrites
-- `api/subscribe.ts` - Serverless function for Beehiiv API proxy
+- `api/index.ts` - Serverless function adapter that exports the Express app
+- `server/index.ts` - Dual-mode server (development with Vite, production for serverless)

 ### Deployment Steps
 1. Connect your GitHub repo to Vercel